 The virus triggers alterations in the cells of the cervix, leading to pre-cancer changes called CIN I, II, and III.
 These changes occur mainly in women between the ages of 20 to 40.
 If this is not detected or treated, it will progress to cervical cancer – occurring mainly between the ages of 30 and 50.
 It takes months to develop CIN but about 10 years to progress to cancer.

-recommends that women should get vaccinated to boost immunity.
+Dr. Christopher Ng, obstetrician and gynaecologist at GynaeMD Women’s & Rejuvenation Clinic, recommends that women should get vaccinated to boost immunity.
 “Primary prevention is always best.
-Being immune to HPV infections would reduce the risk of cervical pre-cancer (CIN) and cancer, he adds.
+Being immune to HPV infections would reduce the risk of cervical pre-cancer (CIN) and cancer,” he adds.
 Gradualism also prevents genital warts in addition to cancer protection.